 Your requirements will outline the amount of help you need.
 This will usually depend on the type of technology you have and the number of staff you have.
 But here are some starter questions to help you understand your requirements.

-- Do we have anyone in-house with IT skills?
-Someone with skills in-house may be able to do some of the basic IT support tasks, meaning you will only need an external contractor for more complex issues.
+- Do you have anyone in-house with IT skills?
+Someone with skills in-house may be able to do some of the basic IT support tasks, meaning you will only need an partner for more complex issues.

-- What programs do we use?
+- What programs do you use?
 If you are using specialist software such as financials, payroll, and client management systems, these may have their own support arrangements provided by the suppliers or developers.
-It is usually better to rely on specialist support than getting a third party involved
+It is usually better to rely on specialist support than getting a third party involved.

-- Do we have a server network?
+- Do you have server or complex network infrastructure?
 If you do, it needs support: without it your organisation will grind to a halt.

 If you’re still unsure, good contractors will be able to help you work through these and other questions to make sure you get the right level of support for your organisation.